What Are Psychogenic Movement Disorders?

 - Presence of additional types of abnormal movements that are not known to be part of the primary or principal movement disorder pattern that the patient manifests

 - Fixed posture

-Psychogenic movement disorders may be difficult to treat, especially if they are diagnosed late or if there is unwillingness by the patient to accept the diagnosis.
-Indeed, patients with the best prognosis are those who initially accept the diagnosis and work with the movement disorder neurologist, psychologist, psychiatrist and physical, speech and occupational therapist in implementing a short-term and long-term therapeutic program.
+Psychogenic movement disorders may be difficult to treat, especially if the patient is diagnosed late or is not accepting of the diagnosis.
+Indeed, patients with the best prognosis are those who initially accept the diagnosis and work with the movement disorder neurologist, psychologist, psychiatrist and physical, speech and occupational therapists in implementing a short-term and long-term therapeutic program.
 The diagnosis should be disclosed to patients in a manner that is empathetic and nonjudgmental.

-Several critical points are worth emphasizing when discussing the diagnosis with the patient:
+Several critical points are worth emphasizing relating to the diagnosis of psychogenic movement disorder.